ProfBird/AndroidAppExamples-Java/README.md

     depending on screen size and orientation.
 Activities have a Toolbar and the second activity has an up button on the Toolbar.

-* AsynchDemo
+* AsyncDemo
-  * A simple demo of calling asynchronous methods using AsynchTask
+  * A simple demo of running a task on a non-UI thread using AsyncTask.

 * DatePickerDemo
   * A simple app with just a DatePicker widget and a TextView that shows the date selected.
 The Calendar class is used to get the current date and the SimpleDateFormat class is used to format the date obtained from the picker.